 Learn more about the PhD in Urban and Regional Planning and Design.

-The deadline for application to the PhD in Urban and Regional Planning and Design is January 19, 2022.
+The Fall 2023 deadline for application to the PhD in Urban and Regional Planning and Design is January 10, 2023.

 Students admitted to the PhD program will be expected to have completed a master's degree in a related field including (but not exclusively) urban planning, architecture, historic preservation, or landscape architecture.
 Students are expected to enter the PhD program with two semesters of graduate level quantitative research methods.
 These courses can be taken after entrance to the program and prior to their advanced methods course.